This version of the game is very outdated and not representative of the current state of development

 Made withGodot

-TagsFantasy, Indie, Medieval, Pixel Art, Real time strategy
+TagsFantasy, Godot, Indie, Medieval, Pixel Art, Real time strategy, Sandbox, Singleplayer

 Average sessionAbout a half-hour